Hatton, Cheshire West and Chester

 Hatton is a former civil parish, now in the parishes of Hargrave and Huxley, Golborne David and Tattenhall and District, in the unitary authority of Cheshire West and Chester and ceremonial county of Cheshire, England.
 The parish included most of the village of Hatton Heath, which is approximately 6 mi south east of Chester and 4 mi north-west of Tattenhall.
-The civil parish was abolished in 2015 and became part of Hargrave and Huxley, Golborne David and Tattenhall and District.

 In the 2001 census it had a population of 120, The population in the 2011 census was 198, which included the parish of Golborne Bellow.

 History

 The name Hatton means "heath farm/settlement" and likely derives from the Old English words hǣð (heather, a tract of uncultivated land) and tūn (a farmstead or settlement).